-The Board of County Commissioners intend that this ordinance will be made part of the Lee County Code; and that sections of this ordinance can be renumbered or relettered and that the word "ordinance" can be changed to "section", "article" or some other appropriate word or phrase to accomplish codification, and regardless of whether this ordinance is ever codified, the ordinance can be renumbered or relettered and typographical errors that do not affect the intent can be corrected with the authorization of the County Administrator, County Manager or his designee, without the need for a public hearing.
-SECTION NINE: EFFECTIVE DATE The ordinance will take effect upon its filing with the Office of the Secretary of the Florida Department of State.
-THE FOREGOING ORDINANCE was offered by Commissioner , who moved its adoption.
-The motion was seconded by Commissioner and, being put to a vote, the vote was as follows: ROBERT JANES DOUGLAS ST. CERNY RAY JUDAH ANDREW W. COY JOHN E. ALBION DULY PASSED AND ADOPTED THIS \\\\\ day of \\\\\, 2002.
-BOARD OF COUNTY COMMISSIONERS ATTEST: OF LEE COUNTY, FLORIDA CHARLIE GREEN, CLERK Chairman Deputy Clerk APPROVED AS TO FORM: Office of County Attorney
+The Board of County Commissioners intend that this ordinance will be made part of the Lee County Code; and that sections of this ordinance can be renumbered or relettered and that the word "ordinance" can be changed to "section", "article" or some other appropriate word or phrase to accomplish codification, and regardless of whether this ordinance is ever codified, the ordinance can be renumbered or relettered and typographical errors that do not affect the intent can be corrected with the authorization of

+SECTION NINE: EFFECTIVE DATE

+The ordinance will take effect upon its filing with the Office of the Secretary of the Florida Department of State.

+THE FOREGOING ORDINANCE was offered by Commissioner Janes, who moved its adoption.
+The motion was seconded by Commissioner St. Cerny and, being put to a vote, the vote was as follows:

+ROBERT JANES DOUGLAS ST. CERNY RAY JUDAH ANDREW W. COY JOHN E. ALBION chile: 5 Craser eputy Clerk

+DULY PASSED AND ADOPTED THIS 26th day of November, 2002.

+ATTEST: CHARLIE GREEN, CLERK